Gamma-convergence of a shearlet-based Ginzburg--Landau energy: Proof of Theorem

-In the sequel, we also need to analyse functions with smooth transitions along linear jumps that are not parallel to the horizontal or vertical axes.
-To model this, we rotate the functions $H_{\varepsilon, \Xi, w}$ and $\widetilde{H}_{\varepsilon, \Xi, w}$ described above, but to make the analysis in the sequel simpler, we present a construction based on shearing instead of rotation.
+In the sequel, we also need to analyse functions with smooth transitions accros lines that are not parallel to the horizontal or vertical axes.
+To model this, we rotate the functions $H_{\varepsilon, \Xi, \rho}$ and $\widetilde{H}_{\varepsilon, \Xi, \rho}$ described above, but to make the analysis in the sequel simpler, we present a construction based on shearing instead of rotation.
 We define, for $x \in \R^2$,